vm75/inditrans/flutter/README.md

 - No dependencies (for transliteration) and no server needed.
 - Supports [vedic accents](https://en.wikipedia.org/wiki/Vedic_accent).
 Useful for vedic scriptures.
 - Smart transliteration to and from Tamil.
 Supports tamil superscript.
+- Supports ITRANS toggle transliteration with ## and skipping HTML tags

 References: